 Watchpoints

 The HOSTRELAY label functions as an unresolved routing artifact that introduces attribution risk into the AS204116 ecosystem.
-Strategically, it calls for caution in any dependency on UK or European ASN-to-organization mapping, because the lack of a confirmed operator undermines the trustworthiness of neighboring route objects and peering decisions.
+Strategically, it calls for caution in any dependency on UK or European ASN-to-organization mapping, because the lack of a confirmed operator undermines the trustworthiness of neighboring route entities and peering decisions.

 Missing are a Companies House registration for Hostrelay Global Ltd, a functional company website, public customer references, PeeringDB listing, and BGP table evidence showing consistent announcements.
 The registry conflict itself is partially documented but not resolved by an authoritative statement from either party.